World Professional Chuckwagon Association: Popularity of WPCA Chuckwagon Racing

 According to John Down, Alberta Sports Hall of Fame sportswriter for the Calgary Herald, "Chuckwagon racing is the 3rd biggest spectators sport in Alberta behind hockey and pro football."
 Live attendance is nearly three-quarters of a million people annually, and live radio coverage of the entire WPCA Pro Tour as well as the Calgary Stampede Rangeland Derby is broadcast to an estimated audience of 250,000 per night on satellite radio via Rural Radio on SiriusXM Channel 147, with several thousands more outside the listening area tuning in over the internet via the official WPCA website at halfmileofhell.com or wpca.com.
 The popularity of WPCA chuckwagon racing inspired a web-based video reality series on chuckwagon racing called "Half Mile of Hell".
 Prior to being a web-video series, "Half Mile of Hell" was a reality based television program on the Outdoor Life Network (OLN).

 Notable Drivers

 The biggest names in the sport's history have all raced with the WPCA or its predecessors (Cowboys Protective Association (CPA), Canadian Rodeo Cowboys Association (CRCA), Canadian Professional Rodeo Association (CPRA)).
-Some of the notable active drivers that have each won a World Championship and/or Calgary Stampede Rangeland Derby Championship are Kelly Sutherland (retired), Rick Fraser (retired), Kirk Sutherland, Jason Glass, Luke Tournier, Chad Harden, Troy Dorchester, Kurt Bensmiller and Logan Gorst.
+Some of the notable chuckwagon drivers that have each won either a Canadian/World Championship or a Calgary Stampede Rangeland Derby/Aggregate Championship are Edgar Baptiste(retired), Kelly Sutherland (retired), Rick Fraser (retired), Kirk Sutherland, Jason Glass, Luke Tournier, Todd Baptiste, Troy Dorchester, Chanse Vigen, and Kurt Bensmiller.